willbed34/autonomousRedditVideos/README.md

 - You need to create an app on Reddit to obtain the keys for the config.
 Rename `EXAMPLE_CONFIG.ini` to `config.ini`.
 - You may need to associate a YouTube account with this code for video downloads.
-- Install dependencies as needed.
-A `requirements.txt` will be provided in the future.
+- Install dependencies as needed using `requirements.txt`.